timharveydev/weather-app/README.txt

 The app uses the user's geolocation to determine the local weather, and the unit of measurement can be changed from Celsius to Fahrenheit by clicking on the temperature.

-I intend to add a dark mode feature in the future.
+I have also included a dark mode button which darkens the background, lightens the text and uses a lighter icon set.